nycmeshnet/nycmesh.net/content/volunteer/index.md

 **Graphic Designer [#design](https://nycmesh.slack.com/messages/design)**
 We have a number of volunteers in #design who create new flyers, posters, letters and other materials for our outreach teams to use.
 If you are interested in designing posters, t-shirts, stickers or anything else, this is the place to be!
-We expecially need people who speak French, Spanish, Mandarin or other languages to help make our materials accessible to non english speakers.
+We especially need people who speak French, Spanish, Mandarin or other languages to help make our materials accessible to non english speakers.

 ***